Perspicacity11/MakersWk7-JavascriptWebApps/contents/04_user_interaction.md

 ## Exercise - a counter

-For this exercise, you may use the following HTML page to get you started:
+For this exercise, initialise a new project directory `counter`, and use the following `index.html` HTML page to get you started:

 ```html
 <!DOCTYPE html>